 During the exploration phase double and single cab vehicles will be used to transport workers to, from and around the site.
-Field activities will be organized from Windhoek.
-The contractor's camp infrastructure may include tents and chemical toilets for the workers housing section to be temporarily set up on the site.
+The contractor's camp infrastructure may include tents and chemical toilets for the workers housing units to be temporarily set up on the site.
 A drill rig (track-mounted) will be brought to site for core drilling, along with a water truck and supporting equipment (rods truck, water and potentially fuel bowsers, and RC compressor) for use during drilling.
 Drilling equipment, diesel fuel and consumables shall be brought to the exploration site to support exploration activities as and when needed.